 Look through your work so far.
 Are there any drawings that you need to add to?
 Could you add, say, more colour or make an aspect clearer?
 Do your notes really explain clearly?
-Are you particularly pleased or less pleased with anything?
+Are you particularly pleased with anything?
 If so, say why.
+Similarly if there is something you are not so pleased with.
 And very importantly, as you look through, do you have any further ideas or thoughts?
 If so, put them down immediately!

-So far, we haven't touched on AO4 a great deal.
-AO4 is to do with developing your final idea(s) and final piece(s).
+So far we haven't touched on AO4.
+This is to do with developing your final idea(s) and final piece(s).
 This is where you can make your work really personal and different from other students.
-This will need to be done in your own time or back in the art room at school.
+Much of this, in fact all of it, will need to be done in your own time or back in the art room at school.

 Pick a few of the ideas that you like best or that you feel have the most potential.
-You will need to add to these in a number of ways:
+You will need to add to these in a number of ways;

-- Collect more supporting material.
-This could take many forms, so keep a look out for pictures in magazines, articles, adverts, packaging anything that is connected either visually or content-wise with your work.
-These show that you can make connections and select material to inform your work. - Research the work of other artists and designers.
+• Collect more supporting material.
+This could take many forms, so keep a look out for pictures in magazines, articles, adverts, packaging-anything that is remotely connected either visually or content-wise with your work.
+Again these show you can make connections and select material to inform your work.

+• Research the work of other artists and designers.
 The museum's collection is, of course, not exhaustive and the ideas you are already developing will be leading you in new directions.
-There are many more artists who can influence you and help you develop and further your work.
-Be open-minded about this.
-You are looking for artists who work with the same subject matter as you or who work in a style that helps you.
-It is not enough to search for artists who deal with Personal Identity. - As a result of the above, brainstorm some further ideas.
-If you are being openminded about the various new sources you have discovered, you will want to refine or add to your chosen ideas. - Plan further experimentation.
+There are, then, loads more artists' work who can influence you and help you develop and further your work.
+Be open-minded about this; you are looking for artists who work with the same subject matter as you or who work in a style that helps you.
+It is not enough to search for artists who deal with "Natural Forms", you have got to be broader and smarter than this.

+• As a result of the above, brainstorm some further ideas.
+If you are being open-minded about the various new sources you have discovered, you will want to refine or add to your chosen ideas.

+• Plan further experimentation.
 This is a crucial stage in ensuring a quality outcome.
 You are trying to finalise everything that you are going to do.
 What is your final piece going to look like?
 What size is it going to be?
 How are you going to use the formal elements of pattern, shape, line, form, texture, colour and tone?
 What materials, tools and processes are you going to use?

-You can only find out the answers to these questions by exploring them in your studies.
+You can only find out the answers to these questions by exploring them in your studies!